ceytek-labs/54grad-de-services-lite/README.md

 ## PKW Label Hydrogen

-The **PKW Label Hydrogen** API enables the automatic creation of energy labels for hydrogen-powered vehicles.
+The **PKW Label Hydrogen** enables the automatic creation of energy labels for hydrogen-powered vehicles.
 This API is designed to provide critical information, including fuel consumption across various driving conditions (such as city, suburban, rural, and highway), along with other essential details like vehicle identification (FIN).
 This labeling functionality is tailored to meet the EnVKV (German Energy Consumption Labeling Ordinance) requirements, simplifying regulatory compliance for dealerships and vehicle manufacturers.

 This tool allows you to efficiently create accurate and standardized labels for hydrogen vehicles with minimal manual intervention.

 ### Example Usage

-Here are a few examples of how you can use the **PKWLabelFuel** class in your PHP projects to generate and display electric vehicle labels.
+Here are a few examples of how you can use the **PKWLabelHydrogen** class in your PHP projects to generate and display electric vehicle labels.

 **[⬆ Back to services](#services)**